 The policy is provided to all staff (including temporary staff and volunteers) at induction, alongside our Staff Code of Conduct.
-The safeguarding induction will cover online safety which details expectations, applicable roles and responsibilities in relation to filtering and monitoring, the role of the DSL, Keeping Children Safe in Education Part 1 and Annexe B, pupil behaviour policy (including bullying) safeguarding response for those children who go missing from education, staff code of conduct (including whistleblowing and social media).
+The safeguarding induction will cover online safety which details expectations, applicable roles and responsibilities in relation to filtering and monitoring, the role of the DSL, Keeping Children Safe in Education Part 1 and Annexe B, pupil behaviour policy (including bullying) safeguarding response for those children who go missing from education and staff code of conduct (including whistleblowing and social media).
+St Mary's uses Cheshire East's annual updated Safeguarding Induction PPT with new staff.

-In addition, all staff are provided with at least Part One of Keeping Children Safe in Education 2023 and Annexe B and are required to sign to indicate that they have read and understood it.
+In addition, all staff are provided with at least Part One of Keeping Children Safe in Education 2024 and Annexe B and are required to sign to indicate that they have read and understood it.
 Annexe B contains important additional information about specific forms of abuse and safeguarding issues.
 Schools and college leaders and those staff who work directly with children should read Annexe B.